 Words of affirmation are ways teachers can acknowledge and celebrate seemingly small victories.

 The same should be adopted at all stages of learning.
-Words like you did a great job, excellent behaviour, and you were punctual today; I am proud that you can make a difference in the life of your learners.
+Words like You did a great job, excellent behavior, you were punctual today; I am proud of you, etc can make a difference in the lives of your learners.

 It is a known fact that most teachers do not like when their learners fail.
 However, the way to positively combat failure depends on how teachers react to failure in their learners.
 Rather than communicate disappointment, communicate your desire to understand ways in which you can support their learning.
 It’s your job to teach them, and if they fail to learn, it simply means you failed at your job; your success is theirs, and if they fail, it comes back to you.